Ulflander/compendium-js/README.md

 - Use from a Web Worker (threaded processing)
 - Date extraction
 - Entities extraction (unsure)

+This library is still in alpha version but is rather well tested.
+Please open some issues for cases that you would like covered by NextNlpJs and that are currently failing.

 ### About the Part-of-Speech tagging